Charles River Laboratories International (CRL)

 AI Analysis | Feedback

-Charles River Laboratories International (CRL) primarily sells its products and services to other companies within the life sciences sector.
+Charles River Laboratories International (CRL) primarily sells its services to other companies rather than individuals.
+Based on the company description, its major customers fall into the following categories:

 AI Analysis | Feedback